-- Non-degree, Portfolio Program in Applied Statistical Modeling, 2011, The University of Texas at Austin, USA.
+- Diploma, Applied Statistical Modeling, 2011, the University of Texas at Austin, USA.

 - Ambassador’s Awards for Academic Excellence, 2012, The Embassy of the Republic of Indonesia, USA.